 Ohio health insurance companies offer affordable medical coverage through the State Exchange and Marketplace.
 We research and find individual, family and small business coverage plans at their lowest cost, explain the coverage, and make it easy to purchase the policy that maximizes your subsidy and benefits, and complies with ACA legislation.

 For applicants that have reached age 65 and are eligible for Medicare, many affordable Supplement and Advantage plans can reduce potential out-of-pocket expenses.
 Prescription drug benefits for all tiers are also available through Part D plans.
+A high-deductible Supplement option (Plan F-HD) offers the lowest cost for Medigap plans.

 We study deductibles and out-of-pocket expenses to help you compare plans, easily enroll, and get the lowest rates.
 Shopping for coverage through the federally facilitated marketplace can be challenging and confusing for many persons.
 With our experience and expertise, we make it easy to view the best choices to meet your specific medical and budget needs.